engity-com/bifroest/docs/setup/in-docker.md

     !!! note
          This guide assumes you're running a Linux host of Docker on Docker for Windows (default).

          Bifröst also supports Windows Containers (Windows native).
-You just have to adjust the path below accordingly.
+The image is based on Nano Server LTSC 2022, so Microsoft's host and container version compatibility rules apply.
+You also have to adjust the path below accordingly.

 2. Open a Powershell Terminal with Administrator privileges.